-3.6.1 The Habitats Directive requires that Member States maintain or where appropriate restore habitats and species populations of European importance to favourable conservation status.
+- 3.6.1 The Habitats Directive requires that Member States maintain or where appropriate restore habitats and species populations of European importance to favourable conservation status.
 Guidance from the EC (2000b; p.19) states: "The conservation status of natural habitat types and species present on a site is assessed according to a number of criteria established by Article 1 of the Directive.
 This assessment is done both at site and network level".
-In the UK, the term favourable condition has been used to differentiate the status of habitats and species populations on a given site, as compared to that of the wider network of European sites.

-- 3.6.2 Regulation 1026 requires that an Appropriate Assessment is made of the implications for each site in view of the site's conservation objectives.
+In the UK, the term favourable condition has been used to differentiate the status of habitats and species populations on a given site, as compared to that of the wider network of European sites. - 3.6.2 Regulation 1025 requires that an Appropriate Assessment is made of the implications for each site in view of the site's conservation objectives.
 To make such an assessment, it is necessary to understand in more detail the features of the sites that contribute to their favourable condition or conservation status.
 Natural England has published detailed Favourable Condition Tables (FCT) in which various attributes of the habitat and species populations are defined for assessing site condition.
 These have been developed from the definition of Favourable Conservation Status provided in Article 1 of the Habitats Directive (Box 1 overleaf). - 3.6.3 The above descriptions of qualifying Annex 1 habitat types within the two SAC identifies a number of habitats, particularly within the North Pennine Moors SAC, that are not likely to be affected by policies within the Bradford Core Strategy.
-Conservation Objectives for the two SAC are therefore confined to the following four habitat types: - European dry heaths; - Blanket bogs; - Northern Atlantic wet heaths with Erica tetralix; and - Transition mires and quaking bogs. - 3.6.4 In addition to those habitats that are not likely to be affected by the Bradford Core Strategy, the location of the Annex II species marsh saxifrage is within the Yorkshire Dales National Park and is not likely to be affected.
+Conservation Objectives for the two SAC are therefore confined within this HRA to the following four habitat types: - European dry heaths; - Blanket bogs; - Northern Atlantic wet heaths with Erica tetralix; and - Transition mires and quaking bogs.